 Why do you need a separate microphone?

-The types of filmmaking microphones
+The types of microphones for filmmaking

 A wireless microphone is also known as a radio microphone.
 These are a little more on the expensive side but are essential pieces of equipment whilst filming scenes.
 They are wireless microphones usually attached to the subject – ideal for action shots, or anything that’s quite tricky.
 You’ll also find they are used a lot for interviews.

 The directional microphone picks up sound depending on the direction it’s pointed in – therefore cutting out any other sound coming from opposite directions.

-These are ideal for cutting out any background noise leaving a lot less work in post production to eliminate the noise.
+These are ideal for cutting out any background noise leaving a lot less work in post-production to eliminate the noise.
 The directional microphones use a 3-pin XLR connection, which keeps the noise down when you are using long cables.

 However, you can use these in one on one scenes, for example, if your character visits their counsellor – just make sure it’s covered correctly for continuity.
-They pick up high quality audio, so it can be a consideration.
+They pick up high-quality audio, so it can be a consideration.
 Your best use of it is for interviews and documentaries.

 The best in our opinion for indie filmmakers.
-They produce a far better quality sound than the built in microphones on your camera and are extremely compact.
+They produce a far better quality sound than the built-in microphones on your camera and are extremely compact.
 They produce great sound but are also built to last.

 You can also get larger shotgun microphones that can be attached to a boom pole but will set you back a lot more money.
 The biggest advantage of the shotgun mics is their versatility and endurance.

 Audio recorders are small devices that can sit within the centre of the scene.
-These are like dictaphones and can be a cheaper version but produce high quality audio recordings.
+These are like dictaphones and can be a cheaper version but produce high-quality audio recordings.
 These are usually used for composing music or interviews – these sync really well to your editing platform so are a viable source of audio.

 The must-know technical specs